codeiotic/memoized-func/README.md

 # Memoize Function

-This is a simple project that contains a function which memoizes that function.
+This is a simple project that contains a function which memoizes the function passed to it.

 It simply uses the built in `Map` as the cache.
 You can use this to calculate expensive functions, which will save memory.